xyproto/ufw-extras/README.md

 ufw-extras
 ==========

-Extra configuration files for being able to easily allow or deny applications.
+Extra configuration files for ufw that makes it easy to allow or deny network access for certain applications.

 Additional submissions are welcome.